bigqio/bigq/README.md

 please refer to the sample Javascript chat application on github.

 ## connecting using SSL
-when connecting using SSL, if you are using self-signed certificates, be sure to set 'AcceptInvalidSSLCerts' to true in the config file on both the server and client, and enable the TcpSSLServer (and configure it accordingly).
-If this value is left to false, you will encounter exceptions if a node attempts to connect using a certificate that cannot be validated.
-Be sure to use PFX files for your client and server certificates!
+when connecting using SSL, if you are using self-signed certificates, be sure to set 'AcceptInvalidSSLCerts' to true in the config file on both the server and client.
+Use PFX files for certificates.
+Note that for Websockets and SSL, the certificate must be bound to the port in the operating system.

 ## authorization
 bigq uses two filesystem files (defined in the server configuration file) to determine if messages should be authorized.
 Please refer to the sample files in the project for their structure.
 It is important to note that using this feature can and will affect performance.